lacolle87/eqmrmq/README.md

 ### Acknowledgments

 Special thanks to the authors of RabbitMQ and the AMQP 0.9.1 Go client library [github.com/rabbitmq/amqp091-go](https://github.com/rabbitmq/amqp091-go) for providing the underlying functionality used by this package!

----

-This README is now aligned with your updated codebase, where `ContentType` is no longer required.